Integrating ethical, societal and environmental issues into algorithm design courses: Other dimensions and concepts to broaden the discussion

 \subsection{Massive impacts and scientists' responsibility}

 Then, it may be relevant to introduce into these reflections the fundamental rupture of the 20th century: ethics is brutally challenged by the tragedies designed by humans (exterminations, torture, harmful medical experiments, etc.) and by the threat of technosciences (nuclear and genetic in particular), which can give everyone the power to destroy life, transform humanity (or today to spread fake news, harass, endanger, change political regimes, pollute excessively, etc.).
-This gives rise to numerous reflections and feeds into applied ethics (bioethics, for example) and normative ethics on the one hand, and on the other hand leads some thinkers \citep[in particular Jonas, summarized in \href{https://www.youtube.com/watch?v=NPIJHZO7hQo}{The Imperative of Responsibility}\footnote {The Imperative of Responsibility (in French) -- \url{https://www.youtube.com/watch?v=NPIJHZO7hQo}}; see also][]{Jonas1979} to establish that the classical standing of ethics does not fit anymore, because the scale of human actions and power to act exceeds our ability to embrace what is at stake.
+This gives rise to numerous reflections and feeds into applied ethics (bioethics, for example) and normative ethics on the one hand, and on the other hand leads some thinkers (in particular \cite{Jonas1979}, summarized in the video \href{https://www.youtube.com/watch?v=NPIJHZO7hQo}{The Imperative of Responsibility}\footnote {The Imperative of Responsibility (in French) -- \url{https://www.youtube.com/watch?v=NPIJHZO7hQo}}) to establish that the classical standing of ethics does not fit anymore, because the scale of human actions and power to act exceeds our ability to embrace what is at stake.
 In this context, reflections on the ethics of technology intersect with the philosophy of science as a whole.